pierrepora/pierrepora.github.io/Research.md

 # Working papers

-* **["Traditional Views, Egalitarian Views, and the Child Penalty: Insights from Immigrant Populations in France"](Meurs_Pora_dec24.pdf), with [D. Meurs](https://economix.fr/fr/membre/meurs-dominique).
-Economix Working Paper 2025-10.** [Non-technical summary (in French)](https://www.insee.fr/fr/statistiques/8576178).
+* **["Traditional Views, Egalitarian Views, and the Child Penalty: Insights from Immigrant Populations in France"](https://www.insee.fr/en/statistiques/fichier/version-html/8578375/DT2025-12.pdf), with [D. Meurs](https://economix.fr/fr/membre/meurs-dominique).
+Insee Working Paper 2025-12.** [Non-technical summary (in French)](https://www.insee.fr/fr/statistiques/8576178).
     <details>
         <summary>Abstract</summary>

-    This study uses French survey data on immigrants to explore whether the child penalty is driven by traditional gender attitudes.
-The dataset includes individual perceptions of gender inequality and women's bodily autonomy, alongside fertility histories and labor market trajectories for immigrants living in France during 2019–2020.
-While women holding more traditional views are less likely to participate in the labor force overall, the child penalty does not appear to be larger for this group.
-Interestingly, the child penalty accounts for a significantly greater share of the gender gap in labor force participation among those with more egalitarian views.
-Comparative analyses across immigrants’ upbringing environments and countries of origin further support a causal interpretation of the absence of a relationship between traditional gender attitudes and the child penalty.
+    This study examines whether the child penalty is driven by traditional gender attitudes using French survey data on immigrants.
+While women with traditional views participate less in the labor force, their child penalty is not larger.
+Consequently, the child penalty explains a greater share of gender gaps among immigrants with egalitarian views.
+Comparative analyses across upbringing environments and countries of origin confirm the absence of a causal link between gender attitudes and the child penalty.
+The findings suggest that as norms become more egalitarian, the child penalty accounts for a growing share of gender disparities in labor outcomes.
       </details>

     <p></p>